maxtingle11/Using-Machine-Learning-Algorithms-to-Predict-a-Pop-Songs-Subgenre/README.md

 ## Modeling Methods

-We fit models for the following methods, and used GridSearchCV to hypertune the parameters of each model:
+We fit models for the following machine learning algorithms, and used Grid Search Cross Validation to hypertune the parameters of each model:
 - Logistic Regression
 - K-Nearest Neighbors
 - Decision Tree Classifier
 - Random Forrest Classifier
 - AdaBoost Classifier
 - Gradient Boost Classifier
-- XGBoost Classifier
+- eXtreme Gradient Boost Classifier
 - Support Vector Machine

 *Not included in our technical notebook: we further tuned each model by: 1) limiting features based on feature importance rankings from Decision Tree Classifier, and 2) applying Principal Component Analysis for dimensionality reduction.
 Neither of these two adjustments yielded better performing models.*

 ## Finding:

-The model fit with XGBoost Classifier had the highest accuracy rate of approximately 55%.
+The model fit with eXtreme Gradient Boost Classifier had the highest accuracy rate of approximately 55%.

 Out of 7 subgenres, there is a 14% chance of randomly picking the correct subgenre.
 The model fit with XGBoost Classifier is almost 4 times more likely than random chance to correctly classify the pop song to its correct subgenre.